 Nigel Reeve notes that hedgehogs are polyoestrous.
 In other words, they experience a succession of oestrous cycles and can, under favourable conditions, produce two litters in a year.
 Indeed, several authors have suggested that females found pregnant in September or October are probably on their second litter.
 Working on the Uists in the Outer Hebrides, for example, Digger Jackson found that 80% of females in his sample produced a second litter and all nine adult females that failed early in the breeding season made a second attempt.
-Nonetheless, outside of New Zealand, second litters are generally considered rare.
-Indeed, the very mild antipodean climate has allowed some hedgehogs there to produce three litters in a year.
+Hedgehogs are certainly capable of multiple litters, and the very mild antipodean climate of New Zealand has allowed some hedgehogs there to produce three litters in a year.

-Late litters are relatively common in Britain and although they’re often assumed to be second broods, it’s difficult to be certain.
-Similarly, death of her young early in the year may bring a female back into oestrous and observations on captive animals suggest lactating females whose litters have been removed during the first week of suckling can be highly fertile and become pregnant shortly afterwards.
+Late litters appear relatively common in Britain and although they're often assumed to be second broods, it's difficult to be certain and researchers have tended to assume that second litters are rare.
+Similarly, death of her young early in the year may bring a female back into oestrous, and observations on captive animals suggest lactating females whose litters have been removed during the first week of suckling can be highly fertile and become pregnant shortly afterwards.
 This is almost certainly dependent on condition, with well-fed captive animals more likely to have resources to spare for second litters, but it does imply that late litters are not necessarily always second litters.

 Ickle prickles: Litter size

 Following successful gestation, litter sizes range from two to eleven young, called hoglets (sometimes also “piglets”).
-The average litter size in the UK appears to be four and the 15 hoglets recorded in 1997 seem more likely the combination of two females’ litters.
+The average (mean) litter size in the UK appears to be four, with the remarkable report of 15 hoglets in 1997 more likely the combination of at least two females' litters.
 Hedgehogs have five pairs of nipples, suggesting they would struggle to raise litters of more than 10 hoglets.
 In The Natural Hedgehog, founder of the Welsh Wildlife Hospital in Llanddeiniol, Jane Durrant, wrote that she has observed larger average litter sizes in her local town hedgehogs when compared to their rural counterparts, which is presumably a reflection of a better quality habitat (higher density of food, water and suitable shelter).